horacehoff/pixel-clustering-format/README.md

 ### How
 It uses "layers" to store pixels, that is it completely disregards the pixels of the dominant color in the image, using it as a "background".
 Then, it fills in the image using the other colors, thus allowing for a very efficient lossless compression.

-1. For example, imagine you have a black 1*5 image.
+1. For example, imagine a black 1*5 image.
 You could theoretically represent all the pixels inside of this image as a list of tuples (x,y) : `[(0,0), (0,1), (0,2), (0,3), (0,4)]`.
-But then, this isn't very efficient.
-You see, we just wrote the same abscissa five times in a row.
-What if we could save space by factoring them by their abscissa ?
+But then, this isn't very efficient: we just wrote the same abscissa five times in a row.
+What if we could save space by factoring them by their abscissa (or ordinate) ?
 That's exactly what LPI does, by representing the same pixels like this: `0:[0,1,2,3,4]`.
 Now that's more compact.
 2. But what if our image is bigger ?
 For example, let's say our image is 5x5:\
 `
 [(0,0), (0,1), (0,2), (0,3), (0,4),